7 Tips on How to Get Clients in Real Estate

 1. Build Authentic Relationships

 Building relationships in all areas of life takes work, but the rewards are long-lasting.
 When it comes to your real estate relationships, find ways you can bring value.
 Instead of outright asking for leads, start with asking the person how their job or business is doing.
 Send them resources or a connection you have that may benefit them.
 You will know when the timing is right and you’ve built trust to ask for a referral.

 Make a list of every person you know, including every possible place you interact with people.
 Start with those close to you like your family and friends, then think about all the people you encounter in your daily routine.
 Maybe it’s the barista at your local coffee shop or even that parent you just say hello to every morning at your child’s school drop-off.
 The connections you already have, and the briefest interactions you have with others routinely can be major opportunities to tap into their networks.

 3. Maximize Your Digital Presence

-Setting up a social media account and website is one step to having a digital presence.
+Setting up a social media account and your real estate website are good steps toward having a digital presence.
 But taking it to the next level requires creating exceptional, eye-catching content.
 Consider recording an introductory video to introduce yourself so potential clients can get a feel of your personality, what you have to offer, and what you’re passionate about.
-Get your email list going and send weekly email newsletters to stay top of mind and share neighborhood news and home inspiration tips to past and potential clients.
+Get your email list going and send weekly email newsletters to stay top of mind and share neighborhood news and home inspiration tips to existing clients and potential clients alike.